guyrenny/coralogix-aws-serverless/src/vpc-flow-logs/README.md

 This application retrieves **VPC Flow** logs from S3 and sends them to your **Coralogix** account.

 ## Prerequisites
-* Active VPC with flow logs.
+* Active VPC with flow logs
-* Permissions to create lambda functions.
+* Permissions to create lambda functions
 * An AWS account.
 * A coralogix account.

 ## AWS Resource Manager Template Deployment